man3ng/cse15l-lab-reports/lab4.md

 **Key Pressed:** `git <Spacebar> clone <Spacebar> git@github.com:man3ng/lab7-assignment.git <Enter>`

 ### Part Three: Step 6 From Week 7 Lab
 - After successfully cloning the repository `lab7-assignment` to my lab machine, I can now begin the testing process.
 First, on the terminal, I press `ls` to get the general idea of all the subfolders.
-Then I press `cd lab7-assignment` to get into the directory.
+Then I press `cd lab7-assignment` to get into the directory (`/home/linux/ieng6/oce/8o/man026/lab7-assignment`).
 Then, I press `bash test.sh` to run the test demonstrating that no edit to the files have been made and there will be an error outputted when running `ListExamplesTests.java` from `test.sh`.
 ```
 [man026@ieng6-201]:~:153$ ls
 lab7  lab7-assignment  new_file.txt  perl5  skill-demo1  wavelet